aenon0/Cpp-Snake-Game-OOP-Practice/README.md

 - Object-oriented design following C++ best practices.
 - A classic Snake game experience in the console.
 - Arrow key controls for direction.
-- The game keeps track of your score.
-- Game over screen with the option to restart.
 - Modular code for easy understanding and customization.

 ## Prerequisites